nicolas-forquet/elan/README.md

 ## License

-The project is developped under the terms of the [GPLv2+ license](https://gitlab.com/elan7835313/elan/-/blob/main/LICENSE?ref_type=heads).
+The project is developed under the terms of the [GPLv2+ license](https://gitlab.com/elan7835313/elan/-/blob/main/LICENSE?ref_type=heads).

 ## Development and contribution